midzer/beerbase/content/breweries/sierra-nevada-brewing-co/summerfest.md

 upc: 0
 ---
 From the Sierra Nevada Brewing Co. website:
-Our SummerfestÂ® is a refreshing, pilsner-style lager.
+Our Summerfest® is a refreshing, pilsner-style lager.
 Its incredible smoothness comes from an extra-long lagering period.
-Lighter in body than our ales but just as complex in character, SummerfestÂ® quenches your thirst with big aroma and a tangy hop bite.
+Lighter in body than our ales but just as complex in character, Summerfest® quenches your thirst with big aroma and a tangy hop bite.

 GOLD MEDAL WINNER
 California State Fair (European Light Lagers: 1999)